Unified Embedding: Battle-Tested Feature Representations for Web-Scale ML Systems: Experiments

-Among the proposed approaches, Unified Embedding (hashing trick + multiplexing) is uniquely positioned to address infrastructure and latency constraints associated with training and serving web-scale systems.
-To adapt to features with variable dimensions, we adopt Multi-size Unified Embedding in practice, and perform variable (typically 1\mytilde6) row lookups for each feature (with concatenation) depending on the desired width.
-This is similar to Multiplex PQ, which looks up multiple rows for all features.
+Among the proposed approaches, Unified Embedding (multi-probe hashing trick + multiplexing) is uniquely positioned to address the infrastructure and latency constraints associated with training and serving web-scale systems.
+We adopt Unified Embedding in practice, using variable row lookups for each feature (typically 1\mytilde6) with concatenation to achieve the desired embedding width for our features.
+It should be noted that this process yields a similar algorithm to Multiplex PQ---one of the top performers from \Cref{tab:academic_results}.
 We discuss how to adopt Unified Embedding in production SAR systems, where it has already served billions of users through launches in over a dozen models.
 We also present an experimental study of Unified Embedding in offline and online A/B experiments.

-\paragraph{Experiment and production setup} To test the robustness and generalization capability of Unified Embedding, we conduct offline and online experiments with five key models from various SAR domains , including commerce, apps, and short-form videos.
+\paragraph{Experiment and production setup} To test the robustness and generalization capability of Unified Embedding, we conduct offline and online experiments with five key models from different SAR domains, including commerce, apps, and short-form videos.
 These systems represent a diverse set of production model architectures powered by state-of-the-art techniques, including two-tower retrieval models with LogQ correction~\citep{DBLP:conf/recsys/YiYHCHKZWC19}, DCN-V2~\citep{DBLP:conf/www/WangSCJLHC21}, and MMOE~\citep{DBLP:conf/recsys/ZhaoHWCNAKSYC19}.
-These models handle a wide range of prediction tasks, including candidate retrieval, click-through rate (CTR), conversion rate (CVR) prediction~\citep{DBLP:conf/kdd/Chapelle14}, and multi-task user engagement modeling.
+These models handle a wide range of prediction tasks, including candidate retrieval, click-through rate (pCTR), conversion rate (pCVR) prediction~\citep{DBLP:conf/kdd/Chapelle14}, and multi-task user engagement modeling.

-All of these production models are continuously trained and updated in a streaming fashion, with the embedding tables being the dominant component (often >99\%) in terms of model parameters~\citep{DBLP:conf/recsys/AnilGHJLLP00SSY22,fahrbach2023learning}.
-Many of the baseline embedding methods are intuitive yet quite strong (e.g., feature hashing and multiple hashing), and have been tuned by AutoML and human heuristics~\citep{DBLP:conf/recsys/AnilGHJLLP00SSY22}.
-In fact, these baseline embedding learning approaches have roughly stayed the same for the past five years, with various efforts failing to improve them through novel techniques.
+All of these production models are continuously trained and updated in an online streaming fashion, with the embedding tables being the dominant component (often >99\%) in terms of model parameters~\citep{DBLP:conf/recsys/AnilGHJLLP00SSY22,fahrbach2023learning}.
+Many of the baseline embedding methods are simple but quite strong (e.g., feature hashing and multiple hashing), and have been tuned with AutoML and human heuristics~\citep{DBLP:conf/recsys/AnilGHJLLP00SSY22}.
+In fact, these baseline embedding learning methods have roughly stayed the same for the past five years, with various efforts failing to improve them through novel techniques.

 \paragraph{Practical benefits} Unified Embedding tables offer solutions to several challenging and practical issues in large-scale embedding learning systems.